We strive to empower everyone to improve:

 Our ask-advice Slack channel is a great place to ask questions to the team.
 Think of a personal-growth related question and ask the team!

 Each project and team is different.
 On some projects, we work side by side with our client’s engineers, while other projects are purely internal.
 Some projects must conform with United States (and other country’s) medical device regulations, while other projects do not have to adhere to any regulatory guidelines.
-Since there are many differences between each project’s requirements, every team is given the authority to determine, and improve upon, their own development processes.
+Since there are many differences between each project’s requirements, every team is given the authority to determine and improve their own development processes.

 As an integral member of your team, we are counting on you to speak up when you see room for improvement, or think an activity is a waste of time, or if you believe there is a better way to ensure patient safety.
 There is usually room for refinement, even on heavily regulated projects.

 Here are a few examples of situations which could be improved: